 Multiple methods are intended to refer to a series of "screening methods" this could mean a lateral flow type method followed by a PCR based method.
 If Yes is indicated validations and support must encompass all methods as one system.

 22) Does this process require the use of cultural confirmations?

-YES NO v.
-Method Overview - Preliminary or Screening Method
+YES

+NO

 IF yes Section V must be completed.
 This question is intended only to indicate if section V is necessary or not.